CS-3210-Upward/Project-03/Pseudocode.md

     return union of set-1 and set-2

 function set-intersection(set-1, set-2):
+    if set-1 == set-2:
+        return NILL
+    else:
         return intersection of set-1 and set-2

 function set-diff(set-1, set-2):
+    if set-1 != set-2:
+        return NILL
+    else:
     return difference of set-1 and set-2

 function boolean-xor(a, b):